Skip to main content

 Allergy UK-approved clinics offering gold-standard skin prick testing.
 Consultant allergist-led.
 Immediate results.

-Now Circle Health Group.
+UK's largest private hospital group.
 Full allergy investigation including skin prick, IgE blood tests, and challenge testing.

 Spire Healthcare